Edgeless-GNN: Unsupervised Representation Learning for Edgeless Nodes: Introduction

-The main technical contributions of this paper are five-fold and summarized as follows: \begin{itemize} \item We propose \textsf{Edgeless-GNN}, a novel unsupervised inductive network embedding framework for attributed networks with edgeless nodes. \item We formalize our problem by adopting GNN models yet introducing new design paradigms such as the $k$NNG-based computation graph construction and the network structure learning from our energy-based new loss function. \item We validate our proposed \textsf{Edgeless-GNN} framework through extensive experiments using five real-world attributed networks. \item We analyze and empirically show the computational complexity of \textsf{Edgeless-GNN}. \end{itemize} Our methodology sheds light on how to effectively discover embeddings even when no topological structure of some nodes is available.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose \textsf{Edgeless-GNN}, a novel GNN-agnostic representation learning framework for networks with edgeless nodes. \item As core components of \textsf{Edgeless-GNN}, we introduce not only the inductive-learning-enabled construction of a proxy graph but also the design of a topology-aware loss function for unsupervised learning. \item We comprehensively validate the superiority and effectiveness of our proposed \textsf{Edgeless-GNN} framework through extensive experiments using five real-world attributed networks. \item We analyze and empirically show the computational complexity of \textsf{Edgeless-GNN}. \end{itemize} Our methodology sheds light on how to effectively discover vector representations even when no topological structure of some nodes is available.